4 Reasons Most Diets Fail (And How To Make Yours Work)

 • Sunflowersmiles

-Sunflowersmiles a year ago
+Sunflowersmiles 2 years ago

 day 5, willpower strong, following through, but it is a struggle as professional chef.
 I will make this work.
 The app is great, I also downloaded a step counter app.
 Together they seem to motivate immensely.
 I never knew that in a day's work I walk around 2 miles, not to mention all the lifting, bending, stretching, pulling, pushing.
 I can highly recommend the help from Carb Manager.
 I signed up for a year.
 The only struggle I have for far is quickly finding low/ no carb, unsaturated fat and higher protein choices for nibbling as I am not someone who sits down for meals but is rather a grazer.
 That is likely not going to change.
 I tried in the past with frustration and without success.